bradhowes/swift-grdb-tca/README.md

 * Swipe to mark as a favorite
 * Swipe to delete a movie
 * Select a movie to "drill-down" to a list of actors.
 This view too supports "drilling-down" to see the actor's movies.
-This can be done as much as you want, though unwinding gets to be a bit tiring.
+This can be done as much as you want, though unwinding via back arrow gets to be a bit tedious.

 Per TCA guidance, all UI activity lead to reducer actions that are performed in the feature's reducer logic, updating internal feature state when necessary to cause a UI update.